-The Income Approach to value was considered the most reliable valuation approach for the Self-Storage properties in this revalue cycle.
+The Income Approach to value is considered the most reliable valuation approach for the Self-Storage properties in this revalue cycle.
 The Self-Storage facilities in King County were divided into three separate neighborhoods.
 Each neighborhood, in Specialty Area 608, has been assigned its own income table derived by the Self-Storage specialist.
-Each neighborhood income table has its own income, vacancy, expense and cap rate parameters, which are applied to the Marshall & Swift occupancy codes described in the data maintained on each Self-Storage property.
+Each neighborhood income table has its own income, vacancy, expense and capitalization rate parameters, which are applied to the Marshall & Swift occupancy codes described in the data maintained on each Self-Storage property.

-Income: Income parameters were derived using economic rental rates taken from published resources, property owners, tenants, and rental rate opinions from various real estate professionals active in specific markets.
+Income: Income parameters were derived using economic rental rates taken from published resources, property owner actual income submissions, tenants, and rental rate opinions from various real estate professionals active in specific markets.